ersilia-os/cidrz-e2e-linkage/README.md

 # End-to-end linkage at CIDRZ

-Towards end-to-end linkage for medical records data in low resourced countries
+Towards end-to-end linkage for medical records data in low resourced countries.